Metis Reaches Self Reported Market Cap of $33.34 Billion (MTS)

 _**The official Metis ticker is “MTS” and trades under that name on all the exchanges where it has been listed. **_”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Metis directly using US dollars.
-Investors seeking to trade Metis should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Metis directly using U.S. dollars.
+Investors seeking to acquire Metis should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Metis using one of the exchanges listed above.

 Receive News & Updates for Metis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.